 We use 2010 as our baseline year as it is the first reporting year for which actual, audited data in a Group-wide reporting system is available at our required level of quality.

-The scope of our data for renewable energy is electricity from hydro, wind, solar and biomass power plants.
+The scope of our data for electricity from renewable sources is electricity from hydro, wind. solar and biomass power plants.